dwighthouse/onfontready/docs/recipesAndUsagePatterns.md

 ## Scenario 7: Use Cookie to Show Custom Font Immediately If Previously Loaded

 The same as Scenario 6, but using cookies instead of localStorage.
-This technique works on older browsers that don't support localStorage.
+This technique works on older browsers that don't support localStorage ([Can I Use localStorage](http://caniuse.com/#search=localstorage)).

+Be certain to send the [correct mime-types](https://github.com/h5bp/server-configs-apache/blob/master/src/media_types/media_types.conf#L56) and [caching headers](https://github.com/h5bp/server-configs-apache/blob/master/src/web_performance/expires_headers.conf#L75) for fonts when using this technique.

 ```html
 <!doctype html>